apache/spark/docs/configuration.md

 # Environment Variables

 Certain Spark settings can be configured through environment variables, which are read from the `conf/spark-env.sh` script in the directory where Spark is installed (or `conf/spark-env.cmd` on Windows).
-These variables are meant to be for machine-specific settings, such as library search paths.
-While Spark properties can also be set there through `SPARK_JAVA_OPTS`, for per-application settings, we recommend setting these properties within the application instead of in `spark-env.sh` so that different applications can use different settings.
+In Standalone and Mesos modes, this file can give machine specific information such as hostnames.
+It is also sourced when running local Spark applications or submission scripts.

 Note that `conf/spark-env.sh` does not exist by default when Spark is installed.
 However, you can copy `conf/spark-env.sh.template` to create it.
 Make sure you make the copy executable.